kofrasa/mingo/README.md

 Other operators may be selectively imported and registered via ES6 module syntax to support tree-shaking in your project.
 To include all available operators import and run `enableSystemOperators` from the main module.

-### Nested imports
+### Importing from submodules

-Full nested import is supported.
-For libaries using commonJS style `require()` syntax, the [esm](https://www.npmjs.com/package/esm) is used to load the main entry point for compatibility.
+Submodule imports are supported for both ES6 and ES5.
+For ES5 projects using commonJS style `require()` syntax, the [esm](https://www.npmjs.com/package/esm) is used to load the main entry point for compatibility.

 The following two examples are equivalent.